 \section{Background}

-In this section we will review some well known results about the Fourier matrix and its minors, as well as develop the definitions and basic propositions that will be useful for the main results.
+In this section, we will review some well-known results about the Fourier matrix and its minors, and also develop some definitions and propositions that will be useful in proving our main results.

 We begin this Section with a helpful lemma.

 \begin{lemma} Let $B$ be a square matrix, having the following block structure:

 where $B_{ij}$ is an $M_i\times M_j$ matrix and $a_{ij}\in\CC$.
 It also holds $M_1\geq M_2\geq\dotsb\geq M_n$, and $B_{ij}$ is the submatrix of $B_{i1}$, formed by the first $M_j$ columns of $B_{i1}$.
 Then,